-- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher all, use extra caution to avoid possible wheel lock during emergency braking.
+- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher while riding, the brake system reverts to conventional braking.
+If either of the above occurs, or if the warning light does not come on at all, use extra caution to avoid possible wheel lock during emergency braking.
 Have a Yamaha dealer check the brake system and electrical circuits as soon as possible.